 Audit Committee Charter

-The purpose of the Audit Committee (the “Committee”) of the Board of Directors (the “Board”) of the Company is to assist the Board in fulfilling its responsibility to (1) oversee (a) the integrity of the Company’s financial statements, (b) the Company’s compliance with legal and regulatory requirements, c) the independent auditor’s engagement, qualifications, performance, compensation and independence, (d) the performance of the Company’s internal audit function, and (e) the Company’s system of internal control over financial reporting; and (2) oversee the preparation of and approve the disclosure required by the Securities and Exchange Commission (the “SEC”) to be included in the Company’s annual proxy statement.
+The purpose of the Audit Committee (the "Committee") of the Board of Directors (the “Board”) of Nautilus, Inc. (the “Company”) is to assist the Board in fulfilling its responsibility to (1) oversee (a) the integrity of the Company's financial statements, (b) the Company's compliance with legal and regulatory requirements, (c) the independent auditor's engagement, qualifications, performance, compensation and independence, (d) the performance of the Company's internal audit function, and (e) the Company’s system of internal control over financial reporting; and (2) oversee the preparation of and approve the disclosure required by the Securities and Exchange Commission (the “SEC”) to be included in the Company’s annual proxy statement.

 Members of the Committee shall be appointed by and may be removed by the Board.
 The Committee shall be comprised of not less than three independent members of the Board.
 The Committee's composition shall meet all the applicable independence, financial literacy and other standards required by the applicable public company exchange, the SEC and any other applicable laws and regulations.